Algebraic solutions in Open String Field Theory - a lightning review: Demystifying the star product

-Usually one does not think of the star product and the operator product being the same thing.
-In particular, there are well known short distance singularities for local vertex operators in nearby points whereas the star product is usually thought to be much more regular.
-Well, thanks to the presence of the $e^{K/2}$ operators, we get indeed the same type of singularities when we try to star multiply two $\hat\phi$ states as in the vertex operator algebra.
+Usually one does not think of the star product and the operator product as being the same thing.
+In particular, there are well known short distance singularities for local vertex operators in nearby points, whereas the star product is usually thought to be much more regular.
+Well, thanks to the presence of the $e^{K/2}$ operators, we do indeed get the same type of singularities when we try to star multiply two $\hat\phi$ states as in the vertex operator algebra.
 The $\hat\phi$ states can be represented by surfaces that differ from those in Fig. \ref{fig:sp} in that the lower bluish part is missing and is replaced by the identification of the left and right parts of the base of the upper semi-infinite strip with a local operator inserted at the midpoint.
-We call such string states as having no security strips.
+We say that such string states have no security strips.